Alabaster receives Distinguished Budget Award

-ALABASTER – The city of Alabaster recently received the Government Finance Officers Association’s Distinguished Budget Presentation Award for its fiscal year 2020 budget.
+ALABASTER – The city of Alabaster was recently recognized by the Government Finance Officers Association with the Distinguished Budget Presentation Award for the fiscal year beginning on Oct.
+1, 2020.